 I understand that as a student representing the school district in activities, I am obligated to comply with the athletic handbook, including the code of conduct.
-This means that I may not possess, use or be at parties in the presence of alcohol, illicit drugs, or controlled substances at any time during the calendar year unless I am accompanied by a parent.
+This means that I may not possess or use alcohol, illicit drugs, or controlled substances at any time during the calendar year.
+This also means I may not be at parties in the presence of alcohol unless I am accompanied by a parent.
 I understand that this policy applies both during the school year and in the summer.
 I understand that if I violate the code of conduct or other rules in this handbook, I may be suspended from participation in all co-curricular activities and/or school sponsored activities or events.
+I understand I will be responsible for the replacement cost of damaged school-owned sport items checked out to me including, but not limited to, team uniforms.

 Printed Name of Student

-Student's Signature
+Student's Signature Date

-Date
+Student's Signature Date

-I understand that my student is obligated by this handbook, including the statements above.
+above. red by this handbook, including the statement

+above.

 Printed Name of Parent

+Daniel Cimature Data

-Parent's Signature
+Parent's Signature Date

-Date